Fitting and Interpreting the Multiple Correlated Dyadic Factors Model (M-CDFM)

 This article is intended to serve as the primary citation of record

-for the dySEM package’s functionality for the techniques described in
+for the dySEM package’s functionality for fitting and

 please cite this article.